cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 # Expected Certificate Sizes

-The CBOR encoding of the sample certificate given in {{appA}} results in the numbers shown in {{fig-table}}.
+The CBOR encoding of the sample certificate chains given in {{appA}} results in the numbers shown in {{fig-size-COSE}} and {{fig-size-TLS}}.
 After {{RFC7925}} profiling, most duplicated information has been removed, and the remaining text strings are minimal in size.
-Therefore, the further size reduction reached with general compression mechanisms will be small, mainly corresponding to making the ASN.1 encoding more compact.
-For Brtoli {{RFC7932}}, the brotli command line tool 1.09 was used with the default best compression level.
+Therefore, the further size reduction reached with general compression mechanisms such as Brotli will be small, mainly corresponding to making the ASN.1 encoding more compact.
+CBOR encoding can however significantly compress RFC 7925 profiled certificates.
+For the example HTTPS certificate chains (www.ietf.org and tools.ietf.org) both C509 and Brotli perform well complementing each other.
+C509 use dedicated information to compress individual certificates, while Brotli can compress duplicate information in the chain.
+For Brotli {{RFC7932}}, the Rust crate Brotli 3.3.0 was used with compression level 11 and window size 22.

 ~~~~~~~~~
 +---------------------------------------+------------+-----------+